swiftly-solution/documentation/src/docs/scripting/events/gameevents/onnavgenerate.md

 ---

 # OnNavGenerate
-This event is triggered when nav_generate is triggered
+This event is triggered when nav_generate is triggered.
 ::: tabs
 @tab Lua
 ```lua